WordPress Meta_Query: Everything You Need to Know

 $q = new WP_Query( $args );

 The key in the meta_query parameter is the name of your custom field.
 The value is what you’re matching against.
-The compare field sets the comparison operator (equals, greater than, LIKE, etc.), which we’ll cover in detail below.
+The compare field sets the comparison operator (equals, greater than, LIKE, etc.), which I cover in detail below.

 WP_Query returns an array of posts you can loop through with a standard WordPress loop.
 This guide focuses on the meta_query parameters rather than how to display the results.